-Fibromyalgia is a disorder that is characterized by widespread musculoskeletal pain that is usually accompanied by fatigue, sleep, memory, and mood issues.
-Now, historically fibromyalgia was a diagnosis that was given when it wasn't clear what the true diagnosis was.
-In fact, a lot of doctors didn't believe in the diagnosis as a true diagnosis, it was more a diagnosis of "we don't know what is going on, so this is probably what is causing your pain."
-It is now, over time and mainly through a lot of research, that we are beginning to understand what fibromyalgia is, the reason that it happens, and really the pathophysiology that is involved in it and it is that understanding that helps us treat the fibromyalgia.
+Fibromyalgia is a disorder that’s characterized by widespread musculoskeletal pain that is usually accompanied by fatigue, sleep, memory, and mood issues.
+Now, historically, fibromyalgia was a diagnosis that was given when it wasn't clear, truly, what the true diagnosis was.
+In fact, a lot of doctors didn't believe in the diagnosis as a true diagnosis.
+It was more of "We don't know what is going on, so this is probably what is causing your pain."
+It is now, over time, and mainly through a lot of research, that we are beginning to understand what fibromyalgia is, the reason that it happens, and really the pathophysiology involved in it.
+And it is that understanding that helps us treat the fibromyalgia.

 Research has found that fibromyalgia actually amplifies the painful sensations by affecting the way your brain processes pain signals.
 In other words, what you may feel as painful, other people would not feel as painful and would just feel as pressure or other non-painful stimulus.

-Now, fibromyalgia itself doesn't really lead to any other diseases, however, it's important to understand that fibromyalgia is poorly understood and, at times, patients seem to feel isolated and, because it can interfere with the ability to function at home or on the job, it is often very frustrating for people to deal with the symptoms and also to approach a doctor who understands how to treat fibromyalgia and to start finding the different modalities and different medications that can help.
-And those modalities are usually a combination - a combination of medications that can treat pain that is associated with amplification of pain and, in other words, modulating the pain sensations through altering the way the nervous system works, as well as relaxation, exercises, stress reduction, controlling the depression and health-related anxiety.
-By using all of that together, fibromyalgia can be controlled and the main goal is to reintegrate the patient back into everyday life, including life at home and on the job.
+Now, fibromyalgia itself doesn't really lead to any other diseases, however, it's very important to understand that fibromyalgia is poorly understood and, at times, patients seem to be isolated or feel isolated and, because it can interfere with the ability to function at home or on the job, it is often very frustrating for people to deal with the symptoms and also to approach a doctor who understands how to treat fibromyalgia and to start finding the different modalities and different medications that can help.
+And those modalities usually are a combination, a combination of medications that can treat pain that is associated with amplification of pain and, in other words, modulating the pain sensations through altering the way the nervous system works, as well as relaxation, exercises, stress reduction, curing, or, controlling the depression and health-related anxiety.
+By using all of that together, fibromyalgia can be controlled, and the main goal is to reintegrate the patient back into everyday life, including life at home and on the job.